geopython/diving-into-pygeoapi/workshop/content/docs/standards/index.md

 !!! question "OpenAPI Specification parsing in a browser"

-    A common approach to interact with Open API's is to use a program like [Postman](https://www.postman.com/).
+    A common approach to interact with Open API's using json is to use a program like [Postman](https://www.postman.com/).
 Also there are browser plugins which enable to define api requests interactively within a browser.
 For firefox download the plugin [poster](https://pluginsaddonsextensions.com/mozilla-firefox/poster-mozilla-addon).
 For Chrome